rakutentech/ios-miniapp/USERGUIDE.md

 Allows MiniApps to store data safely in a key/value store.

+Secure Storage will be initalized when `MiniAppSecureStorage.set` is called the first time.
+After initialization the storage will be automatically lazy loaded when the MiniApp is opened.

 You can specify the max storage file size in `MiniAppSdkConfig.storageMaxSizeInBytes` when creating a MiniApp.
 When no maximum storage size is set the default value will be 2_000_000 (2Mb).
 Exceeding the file size limit will throw an error `MiniAppSecureStorageError.storageFullError` when setting new values into the storage.